 Hide them?
 Heal them?
 What does one do about freckles?

 Medically speaking, they require no treatment, only a cosmetic camouflage if you feel like concealing them.

 Prevention, as for any condition, is the best way forward.
-Sun protection, in the form of protective clothing and broad spectrum sunscreens, is a good way to keep freckles from appearing.
+In the form of protective clothing and broad spectrum sunscreens, sun protection is a good way to keep freckles from appearing.
 However, you don’t need to live with them.
 There are several treatments to lighten them if they do develop.
 Do remember that freckles usually have a genetic basis and cannot be got rid of completely You can lighten them, however.
-Solutions range from topical applications, to technologies such as Q Switched laser/ Electrosurgery/Radiofrequency/ Cryosurgery which can destroy the lesions.
+Freckles removal solutions range from topical applications to technologies such as Q Switched laser/ Electrosurgery/Radiofrequency/ Cryosurgery, which can destroy the lesions.